descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]
 ### Changed
 - `Scene.ndarray`, `SceneCollection.stack`, and `SceneCollection.mosaic` now will automatically mask alpha if the alpha band is available in the relevant scene(s), and will set `mask_alpha` to `False` if the alpha band does not exist.
+- `Vectors.featurecollection.add`, `Vectors.featurecollection.upload`, `Vector.create_feature`, `Vector.create_features`, and `Vector.upload_features` all accept a `correct_winding_order` boolean argument that determines whether the Vector service will reject or correct features that do not follow the counterclockwise winding order rule.
+It is set to `False` by default.

 ## [0.17.3] - 2019-03-06
 ### Changed